About Us

 Linking Hope collaborates directly with existing agencies that may lack the connections, time, volunteers, or storage space to collect items for community members in need.

-Our impact is felt among a diverse array of individuals and families, including low-income households, single-parent families, refugees, immigrants, women and families escaping domestic violence, Indigenous community members at risk of homelessness, and those who are currently homeless.
+Our impact is felt among a diverse group of individuals and families, including low-income households, single-parent families, refugees, immigrants, women and families escaping domestic violence, Indigenous community members at risk of homelessness, and those who are homeless.

-At Linking Hope we provide a welcoming and safe space where individuals can select the items they need without judgment.
-This is crucial, as those we serve often feel marginalized and unsupported.
+At Linking Hope, we provide a welcoming and safe space where individuals can choose the items they need without judgment.
+This is essential, as those we serve often feel marginalized and unsupported.
 By offering an inclusive environment, we restore dignity to our clients.
-Whether it’s a new shirt for a job interview, a dress for graduation, or essential workwear for a new job, we strive to meet their needs.
+Whether it’s a new shirt for a job interview, a dress for graduation, or necessary workwear for a new job, we strive to meet their needs.

 With the support of unique donors and dedicated volunteers, Linking Hope assists where help is most needed.